pseudopochen/backstore/README.md

 * Front-end routing (two levels of routing) was built using "react-router-dom".

 * State management was built using "redux", "react-redux" with async middleware "redux-thunk".

+* "PureComponent" was used to improve rendering efficiency.

+* React-17 version of the life-cycle methods (including "getDerivedStateFromProps") were used.

 ## Techniques Used in the Back-End